Keep Up With Us

 The Town Stands On Its Own

 Breckenridge is an authentic mountain town (not a cookie-cutter village created by a ski resort) with a rich heritage and history dating back to the gold rush of the mid-1800s.
 The energetic and picturesque Main Street is fun to explore year-round with its extensive variety of shops, restaurants, and entertainment.
+From local craftsman to local craft beers, creativity and artistic entrepreneurship runs high in this mountain town.
 At night, Main Street sparkles with colorful lights and an upbeat vibe.
 The town also hosts many signature festivals that punctuate the calendar throughout the year.
 From the International Snow Sculpture Championships to Oktoberfest to Mardi Gras to Ullr Fest (a party in honor of the Norse god of snow), Breckenridge events give visitors and locals many reasons to celebrate.

 If you’re a history buff, Breckenridge is home to more than 10 local museums and historic sites that serve as a window into Breckenridge’s deep, gold mining past.
 Whether on a walking tour or browsing through local museums, you’ll meet Colorado’s original naturalist, an escaped slave-turned-prominent businessman, and the townsfolk that still haunt some of Breckenridge’s oldest saloons (visit BreckHeritage.com for a list of sites, museums, and tours).

 The Arts District